lalcmellkmal/nestless/README.md

 ## Meta

 Install with `npm install -g nestless`.
+This should put nestless in your npm bin.

 Many thanks to Brendan Eich and Mozilla for [Narcissus](https://github.com/mozilla/narcissus/) which parses the JavaScript and provides token boundaries for rewriting.
 Relevant bits of Narcissus have been patched and bundled with Nestless, and it assumes the same license.